• About WCSCC

 • Many students continue to participate in sports, music, drama, and clubs at their home high school

-Who attends at the Career Center?
+Who attends the Career Center?

 • High school juniors and seniors from these Wayne County public schools: